 The pull-up is one of the best upper body exercises.
 The Marine Corps uses it to test upper body strength.
 It works your back and arms, primarily, but also the muscles of the shoulders and chest.
 If you want to know how to do more pull-ups — it starts with proper form on a dead hang pull-up.

 Grab the bar, hands shoulder-width or wider.
 Palms face away from you.

 I prefer to grip my thumb on the inside of the bar.
 It feels more solid to me, but you may have bigger hands or longer fingers.
 Test different grips and use what feels strongest.

 Squeeze your shoulder blades down your back, and pull your elbows toward your mid ribs.
 Continue lifting until your chin is over the bar, then lower to the bottom position.

-For a Marine Corps pull up to count, you must lock out at the bottom, chin must reach above the bar, and you must lock out again before your next repetition.
+For a Marine Corps pull-up to count, you must lock out at the bottom, your chin must reach above the bar, and you must lock out again before your next repetition.

 When working out, it makes sense to do a more difficult variation.
 When testing for the PFT, you should do what’s easiest for you in order to max out your repetitions.